danyelkoca/kanji/README.md

 ## MOST COMMONLY USED 3000 KANJIS IN JAPANESE

+#### Description

+Please visit my website to get an overview of this project: www.danyelkoca.com/en/blog/kanji

-#### Description: www.danyelkoca.com/en/blog/kanji
+#### Data

-The list is in this file: https://github.com/danyelkoca/kanji/blob/main/danyel_koca_most_common_3000_kanjis.json
+The list of 3,000 Kanjis can be found in this file: https://github.com/danyelkoca/kanji/blob/main/danyel_koca_most_common_3000_kanjis.json